-With the exception of LM Catalog Orders received via Exostar, whether Seller ships material to Fort Worth, Marietta or Palmdale or other LM facilities as directed by Buyer, or other Supplier (other than Seller), or subcontractor, or Buyer's non-U.S. Government Customers, seller shall ensure that all materials shipped shall be accompanied by a standard commercial packing sheet.
+With the exception of LM Catalog Orders received via Exostar, whether Seller ships material to Fort Worth, Marietta or Palmdale or other LM facilities as directed by Buyer, or other Supplier (other than Seller), or subcontractor, or Buyer's Logistics Provider, or Buyer's non-U.S. Government Customers, seller shall ensure that all materials shipped shall be accompanied by a standard commercial packing sheet located on the outside of the carton.
 Seller's packing sheet number shall not exceed 12 characters.

-Seller shall include the following information on the packing sheet:
+In addition to the standard Ship To and Shipped From information, the Seller shall include the following information on the packing sheet:

+LM PO Number

+LM PO Line Item Number

+Ship Quantity

+Number of Cartons

+LM Part Number

+Part Name

-PO Number PO Line Item Number Ship Quantity Number of Cartons Part Number Part Name Traceability Data (i.e. serial number, date code/production lot#)
+Traceability Data (i.e. LM serial number, date code/production lot#)